isomerpages/moe-sgs/_sgs-experience/Instructional Programmes/Computing.md

 and security all require the specialist skills of professional computer scientists.</p>
 <h3>Aims of the Computing Curriculum</h3>
-<p>Computing will be offered at G1, G2 and G3 for Upper Secondary students
+<p>Computing will be offered at G1, G2 and G3 levels for Upper Secondary
-starting 2026.
+students starting 2026.
+The syllabus aims to provide students with the foundation to continue with further studies in computing and skills to participate in a rapidly changing technological environment so that the concepts and skills learnt would also be applicable in other fields that require computing.</p>
-<br>The syllabus aims to provide students with the foundation to continue
+<p>The three levels of Computing progress from building foundational skills
-with further studies in computing and skills to participate in a rapidly changing technological environment so that the concepts and skills learnt would also be applicable in other fields that require computing.</p>
+to focusing on problem-solving and finally to catering to students with a particular talent or passion for the subject.
+G1 Computing develops essential software and document processing skills.
+G2 Computing then places a stronger emphasis on problem-solving through more advanced spreadsheet functions and introduces block-based programming.
+Finally, G3 Computing caters to students with a demonstrated aptitude by introducing more advanced, specialized topics such text-based programming</p>
 <h3>Building A Strong Foundation</h3>
 <p>Students will be able to use relevant application software to solve problems
 in everyday context, and represent their problem solutions via data tables,